Auston Matthews: ZSC Lions

-Toronto Maple Leafs
+Toronto Maple Leafs (2016–present)

+Early years in Toronto (2016–2020)

-In late June, Matthews was selected first overall in the 2016 NHL Entry Draft by the Toronto Maple Leafs, becoming the first American to be picked with the top selection since Patrick Kane in 2007.
-Matthews had been widely expected to go first overall for several months leading up to the event, consistently topping prospect charts and major scouting report.
+In late June 2016, Matthews was selected first overall in the 2016 NHL entry draft by the Toronto Maple Leafs, becoming the first American to be picked with the top selection since Patrick Kane in 2007.
+Matthews had been widely expected to go first overall for several months leading up to the event, consistently topping prospect charts and major scouting reports.
 Media speculation suggested that Matthews and the team had engaged in a minor contract dispute over the issue of performance bonuses; Matthews was asking the team for a contract similar to that of Connor McDavid or Jack Eichel, which were both valued at $3.775 million annually, inclusive of bonuses.
 Although Maple Leafs general manager Lou Lamoriello had been very open over his disapproval of including bonuses in player contracts in the past, he was clear in stating that performance bonuses were never an issue while negotiating Matthews' contract.
-Lamoriello had previously been involved in a contract dispute while with the New Jersey Devils with fourth overall pick Adam Larsson over the issue of bonuses; there were no bonus clauses included in Larsson's entry-level contract.

-On July 21, the two parties finalized a deal, with Matthews signing a three-year, entry-level contract which included the maximum allocation of performance bonuses.
-Lamoriello said that the contract was negotiated within ten minutes of sitting down with Matthews' agent, Pat Brisson, and that the deal was done "the Toronto way".
+Lamoriello had previously been involved in a contract dispute with the New Jersey Devils with fourth overall pick Adam Larsson over the issue of bonuses; there were no bonus clauses included in Larsson's entry-level contract.
+On July 21, the two parties finalized a deal, with Matthews signing a three-year, entry-level contract that included the maximum allocation of performance bonuses.
+Lamoriello said that the contract was negotiated within ten minutes of sitting down with Matthews' agent, Pat Brisson, and that the deal was done "the Toronto way."
 Brisson would later confirm that the two parties did not have any issues negotiating the contract.
 The contract was identical in value to those McDavid and Eichel had signed one year earlier.
 Two weeks later, Matthews was given the NLA Youngster of the Year award, reserved for the league's top rookie.
 It was his fifth award from his stint in Switzerland.